csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 The generalization of a cross-tab, which is two-dimensional, to _n_ dimensions can be visualized as an _n_\-dimensional cube, called the **data cube**.
 Figure 5.18 shows a data cube on the _sales_ relation.
 The data cube has three dimensions, _item name_, _color_, and _clothes size_, and the measure attribute is _quantity_.
 Each cell is identified by values for these three dimensions.
 Each cell in the data cube contains a value, just as in a cross-tab.
 In Figure 5.18, the value contained in a cell is shown on one of the faces of the cell; other faces of the cell are shown blank if they are visible.
 All cells contain values, even if they are not visible.
 The value for a dimension may be **all**, in which case the cell contains a summary over all values of that dimension, as in the case of cross-tabs.

-The number of different ways in which the tuples can be grouped for aggre- gation can be large.
+The number of different ways in which the tuples can be grouped for aggregation can be large.
 In the example of Figure 5.18, there are 3 colors, 4 items, and 3 sizes resulting in a cube size of 3 × 4 × 3 = 36.
 Including the summary values, we obtain a 4 × 5 × 4 cube, whose size is 80.
 In fact, for a table with _n_ dimensions, aggregation can be performed with grouping on each of the 2_n_ subsets of the _n_ dimensions.12

 12Grouping on the set of all _n_ dimensions is useful only if the table may have duplicates.